 To be honest, there is a lot of junk in China, and much of it is certainly counterfeit.
 Sixty percent of the world’s fakes originate in China.
 By some estimates, Chinese piracy of American goods costs the U.S. a half trillion dollars a year.
 The most egregious thing China is accused of stealing these days is intellectual property, and although some have argued China’s thievery is diminishing, a Wisconsin court recently found the Chinese company Sinovel guilty of destroying an American company by stealing its wind turbine technology.
 It should be no surprise to learn that the country most affected by piracy is the U.S. The country least affected is China.

 Intellectual property theft can feel abstract to many Americans, but brand name fakes are something everyone understands.
 Brand fakes are still hot property in Shanghai, a city that loves conspicuous consumption, and the abundant fake markets are so popular, guides offer day trips for browsing tourists.
 (Not that I’d ever take a visitor to a fake market).

 I can’t speak for Beijing, but our Shanghai fake markets get props for metaphorical consistency – the biggest ones are located deep underground – massive labyrinthine malls under People’s Square and the Science and Technology Museum.
-High quality fakes, (seems like a paradox, I know), are all the rage.
+High-quality fakes, (seems like a paradox, I know), are all the rage.
+Even Jack Ma insists fakes are of better quality than the real deal.
 At the fake markets, you can bring your favorite shirt or winter coat and have an exact copy (or ten) made.
 You can schedule an eye exam and buy glasses or polarized prescription sunglasses with designer frames for $30.
 (Not that we’d ever do something like that).